 The list of side effects is seemingly endless.
 After taking our mother off statins, she was free from migraines and RLS (restless leg syndrome) and I have since found quite a bit of evidence online that there is a definite connection.
 What makes me angry is that her doctor knew how Mom had suffered with migraines for years yet kept her on statins anyway, with migraines listed as a possible side effect.
 RLS is not listed, but there are innumerable stories from people who have experienced RLS while on statins and relief when they stopped taking the drug.
 (You can check out my post Restless Leg Syndrome- Treat the Causes, not the Symptoms for more information.)

 An article was published October 19, 2010, entitled It's Not Dementia, It's Your Heart Medication: Cholesterol Drugs and Memory.
-According to Melinda Moyer, statins are among the most frequently prescribed drugs in the world and claim to do much good in saving lives of heart disease patients.
+According to Melinda Moyer, statins are among the most frequently prescribed drugs in the world.
 However, side effects that include memory loss and "fuzzy thinking" have been reported, with hundreds registering complaints with the FDA.
 (And actual statistics on how much these drugs help is murky at best.)

 To Melinda the connection is clear, though many claim it affects only a certain percentage of the population, something I would dispute.
 She recounts the experiences of a NASA astronaut, Duane Graveline, who had incidents of amnesia after using statins.
 He took himself off the medication, but restarted a year later as requested by his physician.
 One more experience with amnesia and Graveline was off statins permanently.
 (His books are available below, as well as a link to his website.)

 Pills or Broccoli?